 A recent theory postulates that the "monster" is actually nothing more than bubbling and disruptions in the water caused by minor volcanic activity at the bottom of the loch.
 This latter argument is supported to a minor degree by a correlation between tectonic motion and reported sightings.

-The Loch Ness monster is nothing more than BUBBLES: Italian scientist claims Nessie is simply a geological phenomenon Mail Online - July 1, 2013
+The Loch Ness monster is nothing more than BUBBLES: Italian scientist claims Nessie is simply a geological phenomenon Daily Mail - July 1, 2013

 An Italian geologist has claimed that sightings of Nessie in the dark waters of Loch Ness are the simply result of bubbles caused by geological forces.
 Dr Luigi Piccardi believes that there is no shy and ancient monster residing in Scotland's most famous Loch.
 Popular opinion is divided about whether a surviving plesiosaur lives in Loch Ness or whether the modern myth of the monster is the result of a string of elaborate hoaxes.
 The geologist, from the Consiglio Nazionale delle Ricerche in Florence, said that historical descriptions of the monster often include details of the earth shaking.
 He believes that his theory can be applied to over 3,500 Nessie sightings.